nicklhy/ResNet_caffe2mxnet/README.md

     └── ResNet_mean.binaryproto
 ```
 * The prediction of the converted mxnet model is somehow slightly different from the original caffe model.
 The exact reason seems to be the difference of BN layer(not sure yet).
 You can use src/test\_predict.py to get the difference of the outputs from caffe and mxnet models.
-* Be careful with the BN+Scale in the original caffe model.
+* Kaiming He use BN+Scale in the original caffe model to implement the BN in paper(with learned gamma/beta).
 I just copied the parameters of them to a single BN operator in mxnet.
 * If you find the exact reason about the output difference, please send me an email(nicklhy at gmail dot com).